 Sounds too good to be true?

-Our tree consists of investments in the widest possible proportion of internationally accessible listed stocks (in relation to the market-capitalization).
-To strengthen the tree, we’ve added government bonds hedged to our local currency (€).
+Our tree consists of investments in the widest possible proportion of internationally accessible listed stocks (market-capitalization weighted).
+To strengthen the tree, we’ve added world government bonds hedged to our local currency (€).
 And all at the lowest possible cost.

 We first structured our relationship finances, and analyzed our current and future expenses to determine how much we can set aside monthly.
-We only invest money that we won’t need coming 10 years, even if our situation would change unexpectedly.
+We only invest money that we won’t need in the foreseeable future, even if our situation would change unexpectedly.
 This strategy works when you are slowly saving, or when you have received a windfall.

 We harvest a maximum of 3% of the invested value, OR 3% of the total portfolio value of our tree per year.
 So when we have invested €50.000 in the tree, we harvest a maximum of €125 per month (regardless of the state of the stock market), or more when we need the money and the portfolio value is higher.